Danny-Devs/gitlify/docs/glossary.md

 # Glossary

-This document defines key terminology used throughout the Gist of Git project documentation.
+This document defines key terminology used throughout the CodeGrok project documentation.

 ## Project-Specific Terms